 Tanning products and UV radiation

-A few tanning lotions include sunscreens, ranging from sun protection factors (SPF) 4 to 15.
+A few tanning lotions include sunscreens, ranging from SPF 4 to 15.
 However, this protection only lasts for a short time following application and not for the duration of the fake tan, so sunscreen will need to be applied after two hours.
 Promoting a tanning product as being protective against UV radiation may be misleading.

 All tanning products should be used in conjunction with the five sun protection measures – clothing, sunscreen, wide-brimmed hat, shade and sunglasses.